Introduction to Brown Poodles

 - Standard Poodles: Standard poodles are the most energetic of the three.
 They need 1 to 2 hours of exercise daily.
 Long walks, jogging, swimming, or playing in a large yard are ideal for them.

-How Much do Brown Poodle cost?
+How Much does a Brown Poodle cost?

 Adoption is a cheaper option, with fees ranging from $300 to $500.
 Keep in mind that the initial cost is just the beginning.
 You will also need to budget for food, grooming, vet visits, and other expenses.
 While brown poodles can be pricey, their loving nature and intelligence make them worth every penny.